Ganitzsh/clean-api/README.md

 ## Configuration

-This program accepts YAML, JSON or XML configuration file.
+This program accepts YAML or JSON configuration file, it should be placed at the root of the app directory with the following name: `config.json` or `config.yml`.

+NOTE: Support for flag will be added

 Here is an example: